 Nitro PDF Pro is a reliable app designed to convert and edit PDFs, merge, annotate, and even add passwords to your PDF files.

-To get started, download and install Nitro PDF Pro (you can also get it from Setapp).
+To get started, download and install Nitro PDF Pro.
 Once installed, you can select a new file or open an existing file.

 If you select to open a PDF, you will get a plethora of options for editing and converting your PDF to various formats.
 While there is no “convert to Pages” option, you can still convert your PDF to a .doc or .txt.
 File.